hamza1886/master-theorem/README.md

 # Solve Recurrence Relation using Master Theorem

-Learn to solve recurrence relations and find asymptotic complexity using master theorem.
+Learn to solve recurrence relations and find asymptotic complexity of decreasing and dividing functions using master theorem.
 See online [demo](http://drunkdeveloper.com/app/master-theorem).

 ## Master Theorem